The LSAT Is Ending Remote Testing, But Not for Students Who Have Exceptional Need

 A Brief History: How Remote LSAT Testing Began

+Remote LSAT testing wasn’t born out of innovation; it was born out of necessity.
 When COVID‑19 shut down testing centers in 2020, LSAC introduced the LSAT‑Flex, a shortened, three‑section remote exam that temporarily removed the experimental section.
 It was a lifeline for students who needed to stay on track with law school applications during a global shutdown.

-Remote testing continued even after the Flex era ended, evolving into the solution for overcrowded test centers, and the four‑section digital LSAT we know today.
-For many students — especially those with disabilities, chronic medical conditions, or sensory sensitivities — remote testing wasn’t just convenient.
+Remote testing continued even after the Flex era ended, evolving into the solution for overcrowded test centers and the four‑section digital LSAT we know today.
+For many students—especially those with disabilities, chronic medical conditions, or sensory sensitivities—remote testing wasn’t just convenient.
 It was the only safe, accessible, and predictable way to take the exam.

-Is Ending Remote Testing in August 2026
+Why LSAC is Ending Remote Testing in August 2026

 LSAC has cited two primary reasons for the shift back to in‑person testing: